Codecademy/docs/content/java/concepts/strings/terms/subSequence/subSequence.md

 ---
 Title: '.subSequence()'
-Description: 'Returns a character sequence from a string'
+Description: 'Returns a character sequence from a string.'
 Subjects:
   - 'Computer Science'
 Tags: